 - Casino Royale (2006) was filmed there, where it stood in for Montenegro.

-- The best-known version of the Golem legend is linked to Prague, as portrayed in the movie The Golem.
+- The best-known version of the Golem legend is linked to Prague, as portrayed in the movie The Golem and countless other works.

 - The first mission of Soldier of Fortune II takes place in Prague.

 - Roughly the first half of The Amazing Adventures of Kavalier and Clay takes place in early-WWII Prague.
 The Czech version of the Golem legend is featured as a plot point and symbol.

 - Several films about the assassination of Reinhard Heydrich in Prague and its horrific aftermath for the locals during World War II, including Hangmen Also Die!, Hitler's Madman, Attentat, Operation Daybreak, Anthropoid, Lidice and The Man with the Iron Heart.

 - Costa-Gavras's The Confession, depicting the Slánský trial of 1952.